wowwood/HHI-Site/README.md

 ## Why does each layout customization exist?

-### `layouts/_default/baseof.html`

-This was modified to load `css/custom-homepage.css` on the homepage only, and not on the gallery or about pages.

 ### `layouts/_default/gallery.html`

 This was copied from the theme's `home.html` and modified to reference `.Site.Pages` instead of just `.Pages`.
 This is a workaround which is needed because the gallery isn't the homepage anymore.